 - Late submissions will not be accepted.

-- All submissions will be considered for poster presentation at the FNDS Conference June 14-16, 2020.
+- All submissions will be considered for poster presentation at the International Conference.
 A small selection of posters will also be selected for Poster Platforms, five-minute oral presentations during the general session.

 - Poster spaces are limited.
 Please do not submit an abstract unless you are committed to attending the meeting and presenting.